lich-uct/molpher-lib/doc/source/usage/installation.rst

 ..  attention:: You will need `conda-build <https://github.com/conda/conda-build>`_ and the  *jinja2* Python library to do that.
     These are both part of the *molpher-lib* conda environment we introduced before.
 It is enough to just do :code:`conda activate molpher-lib`.

-The built packages will be located at :file:`/tmp/conda-bld`.
+The built packages will be located at :file:`/tmp/conda-bld` (from there they can be uploaded to Anaconda Cloud, for example).